icebreaker2/lawnmover/lawnmover_utils/README.md

   * Interpretation of the bytes (e. g. bool, int, long, float)
 * Each 9 Byte command conists of 2 byte command id, 4 byte command value and tailing 2 byte command id for acknowledging the command, and the end of the communication as Byte 9

+# spi slave
+* An Arduino interrupt routine implementation for SPI with minimal interface
+* Is not thread-safe
+* Is a Singleton (but not enforced, not reentrant).
+There can be only one SPI Interrupt routine per application.